urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 Rather then try to count or estimate the abundance of species in a given environment, we can use passive tools such as cameras traps or acoustic detectors, to monitor areas that may or may not host species (specifically 'unmarked species') of interest.
 The term 'unmarked' means individuals cannot be identified via unique markings or tags (such as ear tags or spot patterns).

 However, survey tools and our ability to detect species is imperfect.
 Thankfully, we can use occupancy models to account for these uncertainties, therefore improving our estimate of a species 'true' occupancy (the true presence of a species) state from our 'observed' occupancy state (data we collect on species presence).
 We do this by repeatedly visiting sampling sites, collecting information about our sites, and feeding this information into our model.
+Here, we will focus on the most simple occupancy model, a single-species, single-season model.

 When conducting surveys, the following may occur:

 <p float="center">
   <img src="./plots/det_states.jpg" alt="Figure on occupancy states" width="500" height="auto" />